mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 - Used a dedicated account for managing domain names so I didn't have to transfer each domain name one-by-one.
 I just handed over the entire hosting account.
 - From the start, used a Twilio number for everything related to the business rather than my direct line, so I just handed over the Twilio account and the buyer changed to forward to his phone.
+- I always emailed from the tinypilotkvm.com domain, but for the first two years, I was running it from the Fastmail account I share with my other businesses.
+It was hard to split out, but I did it around three years in, and I'm glad I did because it would have been so hard to untangle email accounts in the middle of the post-close process.
 - Used Bitwarden for credentials

 ## What I'll do differently in the future